Home appliance: Small appliances

+Product design

+In the 1960s the product design for appliances such as washing machines, refrigerators, and electric toasters shifted away from Streamline Moderne and embraced technological advances in the fabrication of sheet metal.
+A choice in color, as well as fashionable accessory, could be offered to the mass market without increasing production cost.
+Home appliances were sold as space-saving ensembles.

 Consumer electronics

-Consumer electronics or home electronics are electronic (analog or digital) equipment intended for everyday use, typically in private homes.
+Consumer electronics (or home electronics) are electronic (analog or digital) equipment intended for everyday use, typically in private homes.
 Consumer electronics include devices used for entertainment, communications and recreation.
-In British English, they are often called brown goods by producers and sellers, to distinguish them from "white goods" which are meant for housekeeping tasks, such as washing machines and refrigerators, although nowadays, these could be considered brown goods, some of these being connected to the Internet.
+In British English, they are often called "brown goods" by producers and sellers, to distinguish them from "white goods" which are meant for housekeeping tasks, such as washing machines and refrigerators, although nowadays, these could be considered brown goods, some of these being connected to the Internet.
 Some such appliances were traditionally finished with genuine or imitation wood, hence the name.
 This has become rare but the name has stuck, even for goods that are unlikely ever to have had a wooden case (e.g. camcorders).
 In the 2010s, this distinction is absent in large big box consumer electronics stores, which sell both entertainment, communication, and home office devices and kitchen appliances such as refrigerators.
 The highest selling consumer electronics products are compact discs.
 Examples are: home electronics, radio receivers, TV sets, VCRs, CD and DVD players, digital cameras, camcorders, still cameras, clocks, alarm clocks, computers, video game consoles, HiFi and home cinema, telephones and answering machines.